-Laser vision correction surgeries treat common refractive errors, including: nearsightedness (myopia), farsightedness (hyperopia), and astigmatism (blurry vision).
+Laser vision correction surgeries treat common refractive errors, including nearsightedness (myopia), farsightedness (hyperopia), and astigmatism (blurry vision).
 Laser vision correction surgery is an outpatient procedure.
 It requires local anesthesia and a mild sedative, taken orally.
 Most patients experience improved vision right after surgery, with little downtime and wake up with good vision the next day.
 Eyesight continues to improve within the next few weeks following surgery.
-We provide our patients with support and follow-up care during this recovery period.
+We provide our patients with support and follow-up care during the recovery period.

 Bascom Palmer’s ophthalmologists have successfully performed LASIK procedures since our refractive surgery center opened in 1995.

-- Nearsightedness (myopia): Difficulty seeing objects at a distance, but can usually see up close.
+- Nearsightedness (myopia): Difficulty seeing objects at a distance, but can usually see up close

-- Astigmatism (blurry vision): Distorted vision, similar to looking into a wavy mirror.
+- Astigmatism (blurry vision): Distorted vision, similar to looking into a wavy mirror

 Before scheduling your evaluation, ask yourself if you have the characteristics of a good candidate: